 For deeper techniques on handling emotional outbursts, see our guide on de-escalation in elder care.
 To reduce repeat work with automation, explore what to automate first.

-angry family calls senior living: a de-escalation script your staff can follow
+Angry family calls senior living: a de-escalation script your staff can follow

 Start the conversation calm and purposeful.
 Signal that you will collect facts and act.
 That reduces heat fast.